-3. Products with Mixed Insurance Policy where Originator pre-selects insurer

-The Deduction Risk may apply to Eligible Receivables relating to a Mixed Insurance Policy where Originators pre-select insurers.
+- 3. Products with Mixed Insurance Policy where Originator pre-selects insurer - 3.1 The Deduction Risk may apply to Eligible Receivables relating to a Mixed Insurance Policy where Originators pre-select insurers.

 Certain Eligible Receivables relate to a Mixed Insurance Policy between the relevant Borrower and an insurer pre-selected by the relevant Originator.
 A factor which may increase the extent to which the Deduction Risk becomes relevant in respect of Eligible Receivables of this category, is that there is only a limited number of insurers which are pre-selected by the Originators.
 The Mixed Insurance Policy provides for (a) a risk element for which risk premium is paid and (b) a capital element for which capital premium is paid and which consists of a savings or an investment product.
-In case it relates to a savings product, the insurer administers the savings in its own name.
-The Issuer has been advised that for Eligible Receivables of this category, the Deduction Risk cannot be excluded, as there may be specific circumstances which justify an erroneous impression with the relevant Borrower that he was not entering into two separate relationships.
+In case it relates to a savings product, the insurer administers the savings in its own name and the interest base applicable to the savings and the regular instalments are directly linked to or are the same as the interest payable by the Borrower on the Loan and change when the interest payable on the Loan changes.
+Also the regular instalments are calculated and recalculated in such manner that at the end of the term the Savings Loan can be fully repaid with the savings.
+The Issuer has been advised that for Eligible Receivables of this category resulting from a Loan other than a Saving Loan, the Deduction Risk can certainly not be excluded and that for Transferred Receivables of this category resulting from a Savings Loan, there is a considerable risk (aanmerkelijk risico) that the Deduction Risk applies.

+There may be specific circumstances which for example justify an erroneous impression with the relevant Borrower that he was not entering into two separate relationships.
 For example, sales people or sales materials may have created an impression (or sales people may have allowed to subsist an apparent impression) with the Borrower that his payments of capital premium were 'as good as' repayments of the relevant loan.
-The Issuer has been advised that, although such specific circumstances may be absent, in general there may still be a certain Deduction Risk for Eligible Receivables of this category.
+The Issuer has been advised that, although such specific circumstances may be absent, in general there may be a Deduction Risk for Eligible Receivables of this category.
 As the Borrower has no option to choose an insurer this could, possibly with other circumstances, have led the Borrower to believe that he was not entering into two separate relationships.
 Other relevant circumstances include whether:

-- (a) the mortgage loan agreement and the insurance agreement, respectively, or documents or general terms and conditions pertaining thereto, have been printed on the letterhead of, or otherwise contain eye catching references to, the insurer or the relevant Originator, respectively; - (b) the representative of the relevant Originator also represents the insurer (or vice versa), for example in taking care of the medical acceptance of the Borrower or otherwise in entering into, executing or carrying out the insurance or mortgage loan agreement; - (c) the insurer is, or was when entering into the agreements, an affiliate of or otherwise associated with the relevant Originator; and/or - (d) as is the case in respect of Savings Loans, the interest base applicable to the savings is linked to the interest base applicable to the relevant Savings Loan.
+- (a) the mortgage loan agreement and the insurance agreement, respectively, or documents or general terms and conditions pertaining thereto, have been printed on the letterhead of, or otherwise contain eye catching references to, the insurer or the relevant Originator or a group company of the relevant Originator, respectively; - (b) the representative of the relevant Originator also represents the insurer (or vice versa), for example in taking care of the medical acceptance of the Borrower or otherwise in entering into, executing or carrying out the insurance or mortgage loan agreement; and/or

+(c) the insurer is, or was when entering into the agreements, an affiliate of or otherwise associated with or a group company of the relevant Originator.